AphroDatalyst/AphroDatalyst/README.md

 ### Hi there, I'm Zohreh!

 I'm an AI and Robotics Master's student and Research Assistant, deeply immersed in the world of AI.
-I bring 3+ years of R&D experience to the ever-evolving fields of AI and Machine Learning.
+I have 3+ years of R&D experience in the ever-evolving fields of AI and Machine Learning.
 Specializing in Computer Vision, Deep Learning, and ML Engineering, 1+ year as a Data Scientist, and extensive expertise in Python.
 I am passionate about pushing the boundaries of technology and embracing complex challenges.

 > "Code like a boss, teach like a guru, and kick like a Taekwondo pro.
 That's how I roll!"